People living with a disability

 Disability may also increase people’s vulnerability to environmental hazards.
 For example, disability may impair people’s ability to move out of dangerous areas.
 The 2013 New Zealand Disability Survey showed that :

-- 24 percent of the population (1.1 million people) were identified as disabled, and were limited in their daily activities by a range of impairments
+- 23 percent of the population (1.1 million people) were identified as disabled, and were limited in their daily activities by a range of impairments, and has increased from 20 percent since 2001

-- older people were most affected, with 59 percent of adults aged 65+ years disabled.
+- older people were most affected, with 59 percent of adults aged 65+ years identified as disabled

 The following population groups tend to have higher levels of chronic health conditions, which may increase their vulnerability to environmental hazards: